programmer90000/fitness-logger/docs/documentation.md

 The `.husky/pre-commit` file ensures that each file contains the correct linting before committing.
 If a file does not contain the correct linting, the commit will fail.

 ## `.husky/_/husky.sh`
-Initialises Git hooks to enforce code quality, run tests, and perform other actions during Git operations.
+The `.husky/_/husky.sh` file initialises Git hooks to enforce code quality, run tests, and perform other actions during Git operations.